 - Put together a defense stating that they are not responsible for causing harm.

-If the plaintiff or the defendant are not satisfied with the outcome of the decision, they may file an appeal to a higher court.
-At the appeals level, the one who files is known as the petitioner.
+If the plaintiff or the defendant are not happy with the outcome of the decision, they may file an appeal.
 In some personal injury cases, it is not uncommon for both the plaintiff and defendant to win.
 How it works is as follows:

-If a court or mediation finds that the defendant’s negligence caused 60% of the plaintiff’s injury, and the plaintiff’s negligence caused 40% of their own injury, the defendant will only have to pay the plaintiff 60%, not the full 100%
+If the court finds that the defendant’s negligence caused 60% of the plaintiff’s injury, the defendant will only have to pay 60%.

 We, here at Silverthorne Attorneys, exclusively represent plaintiffs.